-Upflex caught up with our partner Switchboard’s Director Emily Vanest, and spoke with her about Switchboard’s emphasis on community and diversity, and how this will differentiate them in the future.
-Scroll down for the full interview.
+Upflex caught up with our partner Switchboard’s Director Emily Vanest about Switchboard’s emphasis on community and diversity, and how this will set them apart in the future.

 Emily: “Yes–and this group has grown into something beautiful and diverse: we have 65 businesses; 50% of them are women-owned and 20% of them are minority-owned.
 For us, diversity is of primary importance.”